 - Kenjirou from Vividred Operation is a professor who had participated in the development of the Manifestation Engine and is shown to be a talented researcher who may forget family meals while involved on his projects.
 Following an accident, his body literally become absent of mind as his consciousness gets transferred into a doll.

 - Professor Dingy from Wowser often creates inventions to make life better for him and Wowser, only for the invention to wind up in the hands of Ratso Catso.

 Yes, I have your Comics... somewhere.

-- There is a throwaway gag in the The Adventures of Tintin album The Broken Ear, a man mistaking a parrot for a lady.
+- There is a throwaway gag in the Tintin album The Broken Ear, a man mistaking a parrot for a lady.
 The man is completely unimportant to the story (the parrot is the point) but Hergé took the time to identify him as 1) very absent-minded and 2) a Professor.
 In the original French he climbs up a lantern to look at this strange bird and the following dialogue ensues:

 Parrot: Good morning, sir!
 With whom do I have the honour?

 Professor: I-I'm Professor Euclide ...
 I ... excuse me, sir, I was distracted and ... would you believe I mistook you for a bird!